|Important Phone Numbers|

 Police Department Facts

-- Consists of a regional commander, police chief, seven full-time officers, and three part-time officers
+- Consists of a police chief, police sergeant, and eight full-time officers.

 - All officers are certified through Pennsylvania Police Officer Educations and Training Commission (Act 120) as municipal police officers